 Eres más tonto que Abundio, que vendió el coche para comprar gasolina.
 You’re more stupid than Abundio (very, very strange, old Spanish name), who sold his car to buy gas.
 Maybe there’s a reason why the name isn’t really in use anymore.

 Eres más tonto que Abundio, que se cortó una oreja porque la tenía repitida.
 Abundio again, this time he cut his ear off, because he had two.
 Who the hell is this guy?

 Vete a hacer gargaras con la regla de tu madre.
 Ok, brace yourself for the worst of them all.
 Fuck off.
 Or, as our Spanish friends may say; Go gargle your mother’s period.
 Grossness times a hundred.
 This one thankfully isn’t very common, but I for one am saving it for a time someone really insults me.
 Can’t wait to see their face.
 Just.
 So many nopes.

 No menees tanto el culo, que se te van a marear las bragas.
 Now, moving on to the compliments.
 This somewhat strange phrase translates to; Don’t shake your ass so much, your knickers are gonna get dizzy.
 Exactly what all women want to hear!

 Estás como para comerte y luego coserse el culo para no cagarte.
-So, you’re on a date with a handsome, dark haired Spanish latino lover, he leans forward and whispers in your ear; you are so fine I’m gonna eat you and sew my ass closed so I don’t shit you out again.
+So, you’re on a date with a handsome, dark-haired Spanish Latino lover, he leans forward and whispers in your ear; you are so fine I’m gonna eat you and sew my ass closed so I don’t shit you out again.
 Seriously?
 Who makes up this stuff?
 So, this situation probably wouldn’t happen, because to use this phrase, you got to be like the tackiest person ever to have been born.
-It does exists, but it’s brutal even for these guys.
+It does exist, but it’s brutal even to these guys.
 I can’t help laughing at it though.
 And the fact that it’s actually meant as a compliment.

 There is more where it came from.